Starmer’s attempt at welfare reform roils his party, capping a troubled first year in office

 The result is a major blow to Starmer's authority as he approaches one year in office, reckoning with a sluggish economy and rock-bottom approval ratings.

-It's a long way from the landslide election victory he won on July 4, 2024, when Starmer's center-left Labour Party took 412 of the 650 seats in the House of Commons to end 14 years of Conservative government.
+It's a long way from the landslide election victory of July 4, 2024, when Starmer's center-left party took 412 of the 650 seats in the House of Commons to end 14 years of Conservative government.

 John Curtice, a political scientist at the University of Strathclyde, said that Starmer has had “the worst start for any newly elected prime minister.”